Bfgeshka/awesome-c/README.md

 * [a0rtega/pafish](https://github.com/a0rtega/pafish) - Pafish is a demonstration tool that employs several techniques to detect sandboxes and analysis environments in the same way as malware families do.
 * [adoxa/ansicon](https://github.com/adoxa/ansicon) - Process ANSI escape sequences for Windows console programs.
 * [aidenbell/getdents](https://github.com/aidenbell/getdents) - Simple tool for listing large (millions) numbers of files on Linux systems without causing memory issues.
 Useful for shell scripting large data stores.
+* [antirez/linenoise](https://github.com/antirez/linenoise) - A small self-contained alternative to readline and libedit

 ## Procedural Generation ##
 * [heman][382] - Tiny library of image utilities dealing with height maps,